Edrusb/ezmeral-df-with-ray/README.md

 ## Deploying a Ray cluster

 Once the Ray software is installed on a set of nodes, one of them has to be selected as the _“head node"_.
-The head node will be then entry point for connecting to the cluster and to submit jobs.
-The other nodes (pure worker nodes) will be accessible through the _head node_.
+The head node will be then entry point for connecting to the cluster, to submit jobs and even to distribute inference request among the many possible instances a model deployment can be sized.
+The other nodes (pure worker nodes) will be accessible through the _head node_ to process the jobs and workload like inference.

 ### Start the head node